-Summer Student Research: Geology major Balter studies climate change in Arctic
+Summer Student Work: Geology major Balter studies climate change in Arctic

 Alexandra Balter ’14 discusses why she chose to spend a cold summer in the Norwegian Arctic.